Education & Engagement Programs

-In partnership with the BEACON String Program, the Moab Music Festival helps coordinate one week of summer string camp for local students of all abilities, ages 6-18.
-Camp provides daily instruction by professional coaches, games, crafts, listening activities, and concludes with a camp recital.
+Summer String Camp is a collaboration between the BEACON String Program, Moab Music Festival, and Moab Folk Festival.
+Each summer, the MMF helps coordinate one week of summer string camp for Southeastern Utah string students of all abilities, ages 6-18.
+Camp provides level-appropriate daily instruction by professional coaches from around the region, music games, crafts, listening activities, and concludes with a casual camp recital and reception.

 Every child enrolled in the Grand County School District attends a music assembly during the fall Festival, in which two of the Festival’s programs are presented in an accessible format to students, with supporting materials provided to the teachers for additional in-class learning.
 In recent years, featured artists have included big band musicians Kim Hawkey & Elvanelle, folk artists Brittany Haas & Friends, Latin jazz great Paquito D’Rivera, and various vocal programs from New York Festival of Song, to name a few.